 In our studies, we take advantage of physical and chemical interactions in nanomaterials to design better catalysts for green energy technologies.
 Our research helps Singapore’s goal to reduce its CO2 emissions by 50% by 2050 and facilitates the world’s transition to a CO2-neutral economy.

-Our research is synergetic to the activities of many experimental groups at NUS Green Energy Flagship Program and A*STAR institutes with whom we extensively collaborate on the development of new catalysts.
+Our research is synergetic to the activities of many experimental groups participating in Low Carbon Energy Research Program, NUS Center for Hydrogen Innovations and A*STAR institutes with whom we extensively collaborate on the development of new catalysts.